duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/14-computing/10-pi/20-pi-bash.md

 By the end of the Main Lesson, students should be able to:

-- See basic information in the terminal and navigate the file system (pwd, ls, cd)
+- See basic information in the terminal and navigate the file system (pwd, ls, cd).
-- Creating, moving, and removing files and directories (touch, mv, cp, rm, mkdir, rmdir)
+- Creating, moving, and removing files and directories (touch, mv, cp, rm, mkdir, rmdir).
-- Using a carat to output to a file (e.g. "echo 'foo' >bar.txt")
+- Using a carat to output to a file (e.g. "echo 'foo' >bar.txt").
-- Printing output in the terminal (echo, cat)
+- Printing output in the terminal (echo, cat).
-- Clearing terminal output and exiting (clear, exit)
+- Clearing terminal output and exiting (clear, exit).

-TODO: Using a CLI Text Editor

 ### Ending The Lesson

 Recommended: 15 minutes

 Better: Exercise: Students should do the following steps with Bash commands to test out their knowledge of the terminal.
-They can do this through the Pi over ssh:
+They can do this through the online web editor when connected to the Pi:

 -  Print the directory they are currently working in